KarvelMarques/KarvelMarques/README.md

 - 👋 Just an average cool kid.
+- 🔭 Studying at "Instituto Superior de Engenharia de Coimbra - ISEC"
+- 🌱 Learning: C , JS , REACT and ASSEMBLY.
 - 👀 Crypto Enthusiast and Politics connoisseur.
-- 🌱 Learning: C , JS , REACT and ASSEMBLY.
 - 💞️ In love with Crypto and wealthy lifestyle.
 - 📫 Hit me up for collab's and offers.

 <!---
 KarvelMarques/KarvelMarques is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.